 The small country home on the farm sat overlooking a babbling creek rich with life.
 Insects flew in elegant circles hovering over the water.
 Tiny fish frequented the creek attracting other visitors.
 Hours might pass in what seemed like moments as I sat by that creek noticing everything, feeling the rhythm of life.
 Horses and cows grazed nearby taking an occasional glance my way.
 I met a tortoise one day while sitting by the creek and gave it a home in a small box I had found lying around the farm.
 I remember my grandfather comforting me as tears fell when I set the growing tortoise free.

 Many years have passed since I stood in the tall stalks of corn, smelled my grandmother’s cooking or fed grunting, mud covered pigs.
-I chose to follow other footsteps far from the life of a farmer adventuring out into the city, attending college and working in social services field.
+I chose to follow other footsteps far from the life of a farmer adventuring out into the city, attending college and working in the social services field.
 I had never known just how much I missed or yearned to be back on the farm until it was too late.